 Cheers raymond “ray” keskivarsen

 Your e-mail or other messages may end up with unknown persons by mistake, so be careful about adding personal information to messages.
 Take the receiver of the message into account as well: the colloquial tone of a message sent to a friend can be completely inappropriate when addressing your university teacher!
 Please remember that there are some unwritten rules about e-mail messages, e.g. writing in CAPITALS is interpreted as SHOUTING!

 Respect the recipient’s inbox: do not burden the recipient’s inbox unnecessarily and do not forward chain letters.
 Before sending attachments, consider whether they are really necessary and whether the recipient will be able to open them.
 Your e-mail may be one of hundreds of messages in the recipient’s inbox, so do not expect an immediate answer.

 Be considerate in online discussions: if you participate in discussions, be polite and do not disturb or offend others.
 Make sure that your message stays on topic.
 Disturbing or offensive users may be tracked down later, even if the discussion has been anonymous.
 In case of a problem, contact the site administration.

 Take care of information security: Keep your passwords in a safe place where others cannot access them.
 Never divulge your passwords to other people!
-Make sure you do not send or reply to virus mail.
+Make sure you do not send or reply to virus mail (more about malware elsewhere in the course material).
 If the message title or the name of an attachment looks suspicious, delete the message without opening it.

 Know what you are agreeing to: there are services on the web that you have to register for.
 Read the sign-up instructions carefully and make sure you understand them before agreeing to anything.
 Do not say yes, unless you understand the question.